dut09/inverse_cad/README.md

 ```
 >>> save sofa.off
 ```
-to save the current polyhedron into either a `.nef3` file which can be reloaded later or a `.off` file which can be used for visualization.
+to save the polyhedron in the canvas-so-far into either a `.nef3` file which can be reloaded later or a `.off` file which can be used for visualization.

 We also present a `load_target` command to load a `.nef3` file describing the target polyhedron, i.e., the one that we want our polyhedron to eventually match after applying a finite number of commands.
 For example,
 ```
 >>> load_target sofa.nef3
 ```
 will read the full description of the polyhedron in `sofa.nef3` and set it as our target polyhedron.
-This command won't modify the current polyhedron.
+This command won't modify the polyhedron in the canvas-so-far.

 ### Exploring topological information
-We provide `ls v`, `ls e`, and `ls f` to display the vertex, edge, and facet information about the target polyhedron respectively.
+We provide `ls v`, `ls e`, and `ls f` to display the vertex, edge, and facet information of the polyhedron in the canvas-so-far respectively.
+Additionally, you can add the `--target` flag (for example, `ls v --target`) to display the same information of the *target* polyhedron.

-The `ls v` command starts with a line of `Vertex number N` where `N` is the number of vertices in the target polyhedron.
+The `ls v` command starts with a line of `Vertex number N` where `N` is the number of vertices of the polyhedron in the canvas-so-far.
 It is followed by `N` lines, one for each vertex, describing the name of each vertex and its 3D coordinates.
 Here is a sample output:
 ```
 >>> ls v
 Vertex number 22